jfharden/terraform-ecs-service-complete-pipeline/README.md

 6. Codebuild to run unit tests on the github repo, triggered on every PR open, or change of a PR
 7. Codepipeline to deploy to the ECS repo
 8. Notifications to an SNS topic when the service is down
+9. Optionally a Cognito User Pool for OpenID Authentication

 ## What's required